Sham in Bedding: Definition, Styles & Care Tips for a Perfect Bed

 Key Takeaways

-• Japanese Futon: Minimalist and space-saving, ideal for small living spaces.
+• Japanese Futon: Space-saving and minimalist, ideal for compact homes.

-• Indian Charpoy: Lightweight and breathable, perfect for hot climates.
+• Indian Charpoy: Breathable and portable, designed for hot climates.

 Japanese Futon – The Minimalist’s Dream